UplinkCoder/metac/README.md

 ## Note

-This project is not currently finished and some items below descriped below might not be functional.
+This project is not currently finished and some items below described below might not be functional.

 # Startup
 Upon startup metac will try to read a file named `metac_compiler_interface.h` and search for struct definitions in there.